Tsunamiisking/cs50w/README.md

-# cs50w
+# CS50w
-Web programming with Python and JavaScript
+## Web programming with Python and JavaScript
+-This repository contains test folders and files through the course